Welcome to CC!

 The house committees at the School of Communication and Culture consist of representatives of the academic staff, the technical/administrative staff and the students.
 These committees discuss the layout and use of rooms and communal areas, as well as other issues.
 A house committee has been set up at all the school’s units, with the following contacts:

-You will find contact information for all members of staff at AU in the search box here
+You will find contact information for all members of staff at AU in this search box.

 You can find the school’s mailing lists by opening the address book in Outlook and entering #CC.
-Or you can find the lists here.
 Please don’t send mails to everyone at the school or everyone in a specific location unless you really need to.

 All members of staff are expected to use the Outlook calendar to register their activities, making it easier to book meetings and plan exams.
 You will find guidelines about using Outlook here

 Your department secretary will order a computer and phone for you when the period of your employment starts.
 If you have any IT problems, please contact Arts IT Support (at the helpdesk or by phone).
-You will find their contact information here.
+You will find their contact information to Arts IT Support here.

 You can also contact Arts IT Support if you have any questions about drives/file sharing.